 Jason takes a highly solution-oriented approach to the building process, and he appreciates that he has the authority to make smart decisions on the fly when an unforeseen problem crops up.
 He’s earned the trust of the architects that Rhodey works with, who know that Jason has a great eye for aesthetics and can bring their vision to life.

-Jason joined Rhodey in 2007, starting as a carpenter and working his way up to superintendent.
+Jason joined Rhodey in 2007, starting as a carpenter and working his way up to general foreman.
 Prior to coming onboard, he worked in residential construction building multimillion-dollar homes — those refined architectural designs, high-end finishes and luxury materials sharpened both his carpentry skills and his attention to detail.
 He enjoys working for a company that values both customers and employees highly: “I’ve always treated the guys I work with like I want to be treated: with respect.
 And Pam is that way, too.”